Skip to content

 NAME

-The unique identifier for the ChangeSpec.
+The unique identifier for the Patch.

 Recommended format: <project_or_area>_<descriptive_suffix>

-• Prefer a project- or area-specific prefix followed by an underscore
+• Prefer a project- or area-specific prefix followed by an underscore.

-• Suffix should use underscores to separate words
+• Use underscores to separate suffix words.

 Examples: